06 Jun, 2009

 - No joke, donkeys are not permitted to sleep in bathtubs in Arizona.
 It’s a sorely outdated law, but still on the books.

-- Some of Arizona’s little-known and oddly named towns include: Why, Nowhere, Monkey’s Eyebrow and Two Guns.
+- Some of Arizona’s little-known and oddly named towns include: Why and Nowhere.

 - Super-sized statues.
 Camp Verde is home to the world’s largest Kokopelli (32 feet tall) and Carefree boasts the world’s largest Kachina doll (39 feet fall).